Unrecognized

 People theorise the Labrador was exported to Newfoundland, Canada, from Portugal when they were a fishing dog known as a ‘St Johns’ who were used for retrieving fish and lost lines.
 Their adaptable work ethic made them successful hunting dogs, and the name Labrador Retriever soon stuck with them.

-The Dachsador is a fantastic all-purpose pet that will bring warmth and energy into your home regardless of your situation.
+The Dachsador is a fantastic all-purpose pet who will bring warmth and energy into your home regardless of your situation.
 They are patient and agreeable, so they get on great with kids of all ages not to mention that this fun-loving dog is full of energy, so they make a great playmate for younger family members and other pets.

-The Dachsador's parent breeds were both bred as working dogs, and they maintain their energy levels, so you'll need to be an active owner who's able to give them at least an hour of exercise a day, whether with walks or taking them running or swimming.
+The Dachsadors parent breeds were both bred as working dogs, and they maintain their energy levels, so you’ll need to be an active owner who’s able to give them at least an hour of exercise a day, whether with walks or taking them running or swimming.

 They’re also emotionally resilient dogs that don’t suffer from separation anxiety, so they will do well in working homes where people aren’t at home for extended periods.